nathanfarlow/c-of-ocaml/README.md

 # C_of_ocaml 🐪🤓

-Compiles an OCaml program to a single ANSI C file.
+Compiles an OCaml program to a standalone ANSI C file.
 Here's a spinny cube program running on a calculator.
 Its OCaml source is [here](calc/cube).

 ![](img/cube.gif)